Back to Index

 Installing a solar energy system involves a series of installation and electrical steps to ensure that the system is securely mounted, properly wired, and integrated with your business' electrical system.
 Depending on the system’s size and complexity, installation may take a few weeks.

-Commissioning involves testing, verifying, and formally activating the solar energy system to ensure it operates as expected, while a meter swap is the process of replacing your existing utility meter with a bi-directional or net meter.
+Commissioning requires testing, verifying, and formally activating the solar energy system to ensure it operates as expected, while a meter swap involves replacing your existing utility meter with a bi-directional or net meter.

 What to Expect when Considering a Large Commercial Installation (systems over 10kW):